connorrothschild/tpltheme/README.md

 undo_tpl_theme()
 ```

-    #> [1] "All TPL defaults were removed and the tplthemes package has been effectively detached from the current environment.
+    #> [1] "All TPL defaults were removed and the tplthemes package has been effectively from the current environment.
 To restore TPL defaults, use set_tpl_theme()."

 ``` r
 ggplot(iris, aes(x=jitter(Sepal.Width), y=jitter(Sepal.Length), col=Species, size = Petal.Length)) +